ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

 Overview
 --------

+Two recipes are available to evaluate cloud climatologies from CMIP models.

-The recipe recipe_lauer13jclim.yml computes the climatology and interannual variability of climate relevant cloud variables such as cloud radiative forcing (CRE), liquid water path (lwp), cloud amount (clt), and total precipitation (pr) reproducing some of the evaluation results of Lauer and Hamilton (2013).
+1) Recipe recipe_lauer13jclim.yml computes the climatology and interannual variability of climate relevant cloud variables such as cloud radiative forcing (CRE), liquid water path (lwp), cloud amount (clt), and total precipitation (pr) reproducing some of the evaluation results of Lauer and Hamilton (2013).
 The recipe includes a comparison of the geographical distribution of multi-year average cloud parameters from individual models and the multi-model mean with satellite observations.
 Taylor diagrams are generated that show the multi-year annual or seasonal average performance of individual models and the multi-model mean in reproducing satellite observations.
 The diagnostic also facilitates the assessment of the bias of the multi-model mean and zonal averages of individual models compared with satellite observations.
 Interannual variability is estimated as the relative temporal standard deviation from multi-year timeseries of data with the temporal standard deviations calculated from monthly anomalies after subtracting the climatological mean seasonal cycle.
+2) Recipe family recipe_lauer22jclim_*.yml is an extension of recipe_lauer13jclim.yml for evaluation of cloud radiative forcing (CRE), liquid water path (lwp), ice water path (clivi), total cloud amount (clt), cloud liquid water content (clw), cloud ice water content (cli), cloud fraction (cl) and water vapor path (prw) from CMIP6 models in comparison to CMIP5 results and satellite observations.
+Whereever possible, the diagnostics use multi-observational products as reference datatsets.
+The recipe family reproduces all figures from Lauer et al. (2022): maps of the geographical distribution of multi-year averages, Taylor diagrams for multi-year annual averages, temporal variability, seasonal cycle amplitude, cloud ice fraction as a function of temperature, zonal means of 3-dim cloud liquid/ice content and cloud fraction, matrices of cloud cover and total cloud water path as a function of SST and 500 hPa vertical velocity, shortwave CRE and total cloud water path binned by total cloud cover and pdfs of total cloud cover for selected regions.

 Available recipes and diagnostics
 ---------------------------------

-Recipes are stored in recipes/
+Recipes are stored in recipes/clouds

     * recipe_lauer13jclim.yml
+    * recipe_lauer22jclim_*.yml

 Diagnostics are stored in diag_scripts/clouds/